hariszaf/pema/README.md

-# The "phyloseq" R package - for a downstream ecological analysis of OTUs/ASVs retrieved
+# The "phyloseq" R package
+**for a downstream ecological analysis of OTUs/ASVs retrieved**

 For the analysis of the microbial profiles using the 16S marker gene, PEMA performs all the basic functions of the "phyloseq" R package.
 In addition, it performs certain functions of the [***vegan***](https://cran.r-project.org/web/packages/vegan/index.html) R package.